 1) Tell us something about yourself and your hobbies.

 My name is Joe Udo and I blog at Retire by 40.
-I was a computer hardware engineer for 16 years before I left the Megacorp to become a stay-at-home-dad/blogger.
+I was a computer hardware engineer for 16 years before I left Megacorp to become a stay-at-home-dad/blogger.
 When I’m not busy with our kid or blogging, I enjoy reading, playing the ukulele, and going to the gym.

 2) What took you into finance blogging in the first place?

 In 2010, I was becoming more and more dissatisfied with my engineering career.
 I was reading a lot of personal finance blogs at work and I figured I could start one to help me retire early.
-Retire by 40 helped me solidify my plan for early retirement and kept me accountable to my readers.
+Retirement by 40 helped me solidify my plan for early retirement and kept me accountable to my readers.

 3) Apart from yours, what are your other favourite blogs on personal finance?

 I enjoy Budgets are Sexy, Financial Samurai, 1500 Days to Freedom, and many other blogs.
 These bloggers consistently write great articles that are both educational and entertaining.

 4) When did you become financially skilled for the first time?